Ed Gill | Where next Barney?

 In the Pictures section, you’ll find photos from five continents, covering a variety of different locations and subjects – many of which have nothing to do with motorbikes or adventure travel.

-In the Stories section of this site, you’ll find photo essays of some of the most memorable of those trips, including solo rides from London to Sydney and from Buenos Aires to Lima.
+In the Stories section of this site, you’ll find photo essays of some of the most memorable of those trips, including solo rides from London to Sydney and from Buenos Aires to Lima, as well as five months in Georgia and Armenia.

 In the Words section, you’ll find various blogs and musings setting out some of the practical and more philosophical lessons I’ve learnt over the years, since I began to travel.